Agent (film): Filming

 Filming began in July 2021 in Hyderabad, India.
 Mammootty joined the production in October 2021 in Budapest and completed filming his portions.
 In March 2022, sequences featuring Akkineni were shot in Hyderabad Metro.
 The following month, the production moved to Visakhapatnam and shot a few actions episodes and a song at the Visakhapatnam Port.
 In April 2022, the production moved to Manali, Himachal Pradesh to shoot action sequences featuring Akkineni and others, under the choreographer of Vijay Master.
 As of May 2022, about 50–60% of the production has been completed due to delays in production, thus missing the August 2022 release.

 Music

 Earlier, Thaman S was chosen as the composer of the film's score and soundtrack.
-Later, in September 2021, he had been replaced by Tamil musical duo Hiphop Tamizha, marking their second collaboration with Surender Reddy after Dhruva (2016).
+Later, in September 2021, he had been replaced by musical duo Hiphop Tamizha, marking their second collaboration with Surender Reddy after Dhruva (2016).
 The music rights of the film are owned by Lahari Music and T Series.

-The first single titled "Malli Malli" was released on 22 February 2023, and it samples the bassline instrumental of the 2015 song "Save Dat Money" by American rappers Lil Dicky, Fetty Wap, and Rich Homie Quan.
-The second single titled "Endhe Endhe" was released on 24 March 2023.
-The third single titled "Rama Krishna" was released on 13 April 2023.
-The fourth single titled "Wild Saala" was released on 25 April 2023.